tfmake/tfmake/README.md

   touch             Mark modified files to trigger necessary updates.

 Shortcut Commands:
-  plan              Execute core commands using the "plan" context. apply             Execute core commands using the "apply" context. destroy           Execute core commands using the "destroy" context.
+  validate          Execute core commands using the "validate" context. plan              Execute core commands using the "plan" context. apply             Execute core commands using the "apply" context. destroy           Execute core commands using the "destroy" context.